hphelion/documentation/CarrierGrade/AdminGuideNew/Networks/carrier-grade.dashboard.network.create.md

 5. <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

+### Create a network using the CLI {#cli}

+You can use CLI commands to add router interfaces.
+First, become the appropriate admin user:

+	source etc/nova/openrc

+Then use the neutron router-interface-add command to add interfaces.

+For example:

+	neutron router-interface-add router_id subnet-id

+	where `router_id` is the name or UUID of the router, and `subnet_id` is the name or UUID of the subnet to which you want to attach an interface.
+By default, the interface is assigned the gateway address on the subnet.

+To add an interface to an external network:

+	neutron router-gateway-set router_id externalnet-id

+	where `router_id` is the name or UUID of the router, and `externalnet_id` is the name or UUID of a tenant network configured to provide external connections.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>